Jack Suwinski Player Props: Pirates vs. White Sox

 - Suwinski picked up at least one hit 49 times last season in 106 games played (46.2%), including multiple hits on 13 occasions (12.3%).

+- In 22.6% of his games a season ago (24 of 106), Suwinski drove home a run.
+In 10 of those games (9.4%) he recorded two or more RBIs, and he had three or more in four contests.

-- Suwinski picked up an RBI in 22.6% of his 106 games last year, with more than one RBI in 9.4% of those contests (10).
-He drove in three or more runs in four games.
+- He scored a run in 37 of 106 games last year, with multiple runs in six of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.